-- Kāi Tahu whakapapa connections to whenua and wai generate a kaitiaki duty to uphold the mauri of all important landscape areas. - The Mata-au (Clutha River) takes its name from a Kāi Tahu whakapapa that traces the genealogy of water.
-On that basis, the Mata-au is seen as a descendant of the creation traditions. - 20.
-The Mata-au was part of inland mahika kai trails and was also a key transportation route for pounamu from inland areas to settlements on the coast. - 21.
+- 17. Kāi Tahu whakapapa connections to whenua and wai generate a kaitiaki duty to uphold the mauri of all important landscape areas. - 18.
+The Mata-au (Clutha River) takes its name from a Kāi Tahu whakapapa that traces the genealogy of water.
+On that basis, the Mata-au is seen as a descendant of the creation traditions.

+- 19. The Mata-au was part of inland mahika kai trails and was also a key transportation route for pounamu from inland areas to settlements on the coast. - 20.
 Te Rua Tūpāpaku is a kāika mahika kai located on the Mata-au where weka, tuna (eels) and kauru (cabbage tree root) were gathered.
-It is also recorded as a fortified permanent pā. - 22.
+It is also recorded as a fortified permanent pā. - 21.
 The mana whenua values associated with this area include, but may not be limited to, wāhi taoka, ara tawhito, mahika kai, nohoaka, urupā, pā, wāhi tapu.

-Important historic attributes and values:
+Historic attributes and values:

-23. Association with early pastoral land use and gold mining.
+22. Association with early pastoral land-use and gold mining.

-Important shared and recognised attributes and values:
+Shared and recognised attributes and values:

-- 24. The identity of the area as a green edge to Luggate and, in the case of the land to the east of Church Road, an established rural industry area supporting the adjacent settlement. - 25.
-The popularity of the area as an entry/exit point on the Upper Clutha River Track. - 26.
+- 23. The identity of the area as a green edge to Luggate and, in the case of the land to the east of Church Road, an established rural industry area supporting the adjacent settlement. - 24.
+The popularity of the area as an entry/exit point on the Upper Clutha River Track. - 25.
 The close proximity of the PA to the Grandview Bridge (or the 'red bridge') to the north of the PA (which is described as one of the most attractively proportioned steel bridges in Aotearoa).

-Important recreation attributes and values:
+Recreation attributes and values:

-- 27. SH6 Wanaka Luggate Highway as a key scenic route linking between Wanaka and Cromwell. - 28.
-Shortcut Road as a key scenic route linking between Wanaka (and the West Coast) and the Lindis Pass. - 29.
+- 26. SH6 Wanaka Luggate Highway as a key scenic route linking between Wanaka and Cromwell. - 27.
+Shortcut Road as a key scenic route linking between Wanaka (and the West Coast) and the Lindis Pass. - 28.
 The Upper Clutha River Track in close proximity to the PA.